BIDeveloperExtensions/bideveloperextensions.github.io/downloads.md

 For SQL 2012 (Visual Studio 2010 and Visual Studio 2012) and SQL 2014 (Visual Studio 2013), though [release 1.7.0](https://github.com/BIDeveloperExtensions/bideveloperextensions/releases/tag/v1.7.0) works, we recommend moving development to Visual Studio 2017 which is backwards compatible with SQL 2012 and SQL 2014.
 For Visual Studio 2017, install {{site.title}} from the Visual Studio gallery using the instructions above.

+To install *{{site.title}}* in Visual Studio 2005-2013, download the installer mentioned above.
+For silent installs you can run the setup .exe file with a /S command line option.

+If for some reason you cannot use the installer the latest release includes an [xcopy deploy](/features/xcopydeploy) option.

 **Versions Summary**